Rahab’s Corner Sponsorships

-Winnie is a mother of one son called Jeremiah.
+Winnie is a mother to 2-year-old Jeremiah and a newborn baby boy.
 She was rescued by Pure & Faultless from Nansana police station after being neglected by the father of her son.
 The probation officer with the help of police requested that Winnie and her baby be offered residential support at Rahab’s Corner as a safe place.
-Winnie is a smart girl who has a passion for church and at the moment she is learning to playing a piano.
+Winnie came to us over a year ago and was doing well at RC.

 Deborah is the daughter of Mary, who joined Pure & Faultless in 2015.
 Mary recently completed her studies at University and resides at Rahab’s Corner, helping out with bookkeeping and leadership.

 Deborah has joined school and she is in baby class (preschool).